AndreMarthinsen/PROG2006-Interpreter/README.md

 We limit our language to TEXT only.
 All read/write operation operate on `String` types.

-* `print` ( x -- ) takes the top element from the stack and prints it to the standard input (print it with EOL, end-of-line character).
+* `print` ( x -- ) takes the top element from the stack and prints it to the standard output.
 * `read` ( -- x ) reads a line from standard input and puts it into the stack as string.